 Place the bechamel off to the side until you’ve finished preparing the remainder of the ingredients.

-How do I make a Mediterranean Style Tuna Casserole?
+How to make a Mediterranean Style Tuna Casserole

 Start by sauteing the chopped onions and mushrooms for 5 minutes.
 Add the chopped garlic and continue to cook for another 2 minutes (feel free to use your favorite type of fresh mushrooms in the recipe).